 - Coronoid process: an anterior-facing bony projection that forms the lower lip of the trochlear notch

-- Tuberosity of the ulna: a rough area of bone just distal to the coronoid process to which the brachialis muscle inserts
+- Tuberosity of the ulna: a rough area of bone just distal to the coronoid process into which the brachialis muscle inserts

 - Diaphysis: triangular in shape, with three surfaces (anterior, posterior, and medial) and three borders (anterior, posterior, and interosseous)